-Tai Chi has health benefits for both the body and the mind
+Tai Chi has health benefits for body and mind

-The relaxation and flowing movements in Tai Chi improve blood circulation throughout the body, stimulate our internal organs, and reduce the amount of energy wasted in our bodies by our muscles - and in our minds by our thoughts and emotions.
-A feeling of vitality comes from the resulting increase in Qi.
+The relaxation and flowing movements in Tai Chi improve blood circulation throughout the body, stimulate our internal organs, and reduce the amount of energy wasted in our bodies (by tension in our muscles) and in our minds (by unnecessary thoughts / emotions).
+Regular practice builds what the Chinese call "Qi" (Ch'i) - often translated as "energy".
+Qi is a way of talking about our experience of energy - a feeling of vitality and zest for life.

 Relaxation = Release of tension (but without collapse)

 Relaxation is perhaps the primary aim of Tai Chi practice.
-We are intentionally releasing the many unnecessary tensions we habitually hold in the muscles of our bodies.
-We also seeking to let go unnecessary thoughts and negative emotions in our minds, which can make us feel more positive - you could say happier.
+We are intentionally releasing the many tensions we habitually hold in the muscles of our bodies.
+We also seek to let go unhelpful thoughts and negative emotions in our minds, which can make us feel more positive - you could say happier.

-Strength = Resilience (derived from a strong internal structure and good connection to the earth, ie "root")
++ Strength = Resilience (derived from a strong internal structure)

-The form encourages good posture because it is practised with relaxed straightness of the spine, right from the top of the head to the tip of the tail bone.
+Tai Chi also encourages good posture because it is practised with relaxed straightness of the spine, from the top of the head to the tip of the tail bone.
 We maintain this posture by moving from our body's centre, called the Tan Tien (pronounced "Don-Tee-Enn"), while securely "held" between "heaven" and "earth".

-Flexibility = Unlocking of joints (which allows more natural movement and avoids damage, eg to knees / hips)
++ Flexibility = Natural movement in joints (which avoids damage, eg to knees)

-The slow and smooth movements in Tai Chi are gentle on body joints, yet both strengthen and relax the muscles around them.
-This opens the joints, greatly increasing flexibility.
-The exercises particularly open and restore movement to the hips, which reduces twisting of the knees - a common cause of knee damage.
+The slow and smooth movements in Tai Chi are gentle on the joints, yet both strengthen and relax the muscles around them.
+This allows easy and more natural movement of the joints.
+The exercises particularly restore free movement to the hips, which reduces twisting of the knees - a common cause of knee damage.

-Mindfulness = Present awareness (made possible by calming and quietening the busy mind)
+Mindfulness = More present awareness (made possible by quietening the busy mind)